-Thanks to the additional processing power, SceneScan Pro is also capable of processing higher image resolutions and larger disparity ranges, which leads to more accurate measurements.
+Thanks to the additional processing power, SceneScan Pro is also capable of processing higher image resolutions, color images and larger disparity ranges.
+Due to these benefits, SceneScan Pro can achieve a higher measurement accuracy than SceneScan.
 Table 1 contains a brief comparison between SceneScan and SceneScan Pro.
 A detailed comparison of the achievable frame rates at different image resolutions and disparity ranges can be found in Section 4.4 on page 5.